Floris-Buyse-FB/Deep_Learning/chapter_16/chapter-16-theoretical-questions.md

 - Masked Self-attention: (attention in decoder) self-attention where the inputs are shifted 1 position so that the decoder can't look into the future
 - Cross-attention: (attention in decoder) where the encoder states (V) are combined with the decoders Q and K

 ## 7. Consider dot-product attention mechanism.
-For simplicity, we don’t con-sider a possible scaling factor
+For simplicity, we don’t consider a possible scaling factor

 Suppose we have a sequence of length 3 andthat the embedding dimension is 4.
 The embeddings are: